zeroflucs-given/generics/README.md

 Returns the first item of the slice that matches the filters.
 If no value matches, returns the type default.

+### FirstIndexOf
+Returns the first index of a value in a typed slice, or -1 if not present.

 ### Group / GroupWithContext
 Uses a mapper function to assign input values to buckets.